rushi2012/Rushi_DS_Portfolio/index.md

 <img src="images/seoul-bikes.jpeg?raw=true"/>

+**Skills Used:** Python, Pandas, Numpy, Sklearn, Linear Regression, Matplotlib Pyplot, Seaborn

+**Project Objective:** Predicting Bike rental demand on basis of weather and seasonal factors in advance to take appropiate measures which finally will result in bike utilization.

+**Quantifiable Results:** We could predict the bike rental demand resulting in 56% **accuracy**.

 - Used Linear Regression to predict the number of bikes rented in the city of Seoul
 - The data had quite a few categorical variables which were encoded for use in the model
 - Encoded categorical variables to numeric using Sklearn due to the presence of many string columns